 A prevalent and very deceptive form of alcohol abuse disorder is the “functioning alcoholic.”
 A functioning alcoholic can hold a job, take care of a family and otherwise fulfill their roles in life.
 This ability to manage responsibilities establishes a false sense of security.

 In this case, the first question to ask about someone’s alcohol use should be “How well are they really doing these things?” and, second, “How long can they keep it up?”
 It’s safe to say any form of alcoholism eventually takes a toll on a person’s body, including sometimes-irreparable damage to the brain.

 Binge drinking presents another serious aspect of alcohol abuse.
 Common among young adults and college students, it’s defined as drinking five or more drinks in a row within two hours for men or four drinks for women.
 The consequences of binge drinking can include alcohol poisoning, blackouts, alcoholic coma, injuries and even death.

 Binge drinking and functioning alcoholism are just two examples on the spectrum of alcohol abuse.
 There are many levels of care and customized addiction treatment programs available to meet every person’s degree of alcohol abuse.

 Those who are early in the disease process may do well in an Intensive Outpatient Program.
 People who are unsuccessful in controlling their alcohol use disorder despite major consequences might do well in a Residential Treatment Program.
 A long-term drinker will probably first require detox followed by Residential and then Outpatient programs.

 If you’re concerned about someone’s drinking, chances are your intuition is correct.
-Gateway Foundation has resources available to help you initiate the conversation you need to have with this person.
+Gateway has resources available to help you initiate the conversation you need to have with this person.
 For your loved one, for yourself or for your family, don’t put off asking for help.
-Call Gateway Foundation today at 877.505.4673.
+Call Gateway today at 877.505.4673.